An easy caprese salad with balsamic vinegar that tastes like summer. Healthy, keto and low carb, this is one of my favorite summer lunches.

 I don’t recommend it.
 Low-fat mozzarella is not very tasty.
-And here it’s such an important part of the dish.
-If you worry about health, I’m happy to report that current research says that whole milk products are actually healthy.
+And it’s such an important part of this dish.
+If you worry about health, I’m happy to report that current research says that for most healthy people, whole milk products are actually quite healthy.

 Can I make caprese salad the night before?